mahdi-nabikhan/mahdi-nabikhan/README.md

 # 💫 About Me:
-Full-stack web developer with expertise in Django (DRF) and React ecosystem.
-I build high-performance web applications with robust REST APIs, real-time search (Elasticsearch), caching strategies (Redis), and modern authentication systems.
-From database design to frontend component architecture, I focus on clean, maintainable code and seamless user experiences.
-I believe in agile collaboration and continuous learning to deliver solutions that truly make an impact.
+Full-stack web developer specializing in Django (DRF), FastAPI, and the React ecosystem.
+I build scalable web applications with secure REST APIs, caching strategies using Redis, asynchronous task processing with Celery, full-text search powered by Elasticsearch, and observability tools including Kibana.
+On the frontend, I work with React, React Query, and modern JavaScript/TypeScript patterns to create responsive and maintainable user interfaces.
+Passionate about clean architecture, performance optimization, and continuous learning, I enjoy building products that combine robust backend systems with seamless user experiences.

 ## 💻 Tech Stack: